 2. If you were in Broockman’s and Kalla’s shoes, would you have handled the situation differently and if so, how and why?
-What issues does this case raise for people who report misconduct (whistleblowers)?

 Looking at the case study of how Brookman and Kalla handled the situation, I think how they reported the misconduct and disproved the data in the article was appropriate and effective.
 If I were in their shoes, I think I would’ve handled the situation similarly.
 Brookman and Kalla found specific data to counter the data presented in the LaCour article and conducted studies similar to those described in the article to see how they compare, ultimately finding that it was close to impossible for LaCour to have gotten the responses he did.
 I think this method was effective because it mirrored the study in the article as closely as possible to see the actual outcome, which helped to the disproving of the article.
 I think one issue that could arise for future people who report misconduct is that the bar for the amount of “counter-data” desired to adequately disprove a case may have been raised.
 Before this case, it could’ve taken less disproving data and information to ultimately retract studies, but after this case was published, the standard may have raised, making it more difficult to disprove studies that seem blatantly false